Teziutlán

 Teziutlán is a city in the northeast of the Mexican state of Puebla.
 Its 2005 census population was 60,597.
 It also serves as the municipal seat for the surrounding Teziutlán Municipality.
 The municipality has an area of 84.2 km2 (32.51 sq mi) and a population of 88,970.

+In 2023, Teziutlán was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

+History

+Teziutlán was founded by Spaniards on 15 March 1552 at a location known to the locals as "Teziuhyotepetzintlancingo". means "Little mount with hailstones".
+The name Teziutlán is Nahuatl, and means "place with hailstones".

+During the presidency of Porfirio Díaz, the town gained prosperity.
+It was linked to the expanding railway network.

+Geography

+The municipality has an area of 84.2 km.